 DIY Toolkit for Public Ed Advocacy

 Prepare to advocate for public education in our region and statewide.
-You can start with the “how-to” of advocacy tips presented at the Advocacy 101 workshop last December by Albany lobbying firm, Ostroff Associates.
-Then look at how best to advocate for public education in NYS in 2020:
+You can start with the “how-to” of advocacy tips presented at the Advocacy 101 workshop December 2019 by Albany lobbying firm, Ostroff Associates.
+See an overview of Making Public Ed Advocacy Work.
+You can also learn some strategies from these Tips for State Level Advocacy from our friends at VoterVoice.
+Then look at how best to advocate for public education in NYS in 2023:

 First, learn about the issues…

 WPSBA and the Lower Hudson Education Coalition (LHEC) have put together an advocacy agenda based on current NYS education issues and the Executive Budget.

 - WPSBA State Advocacy Priorities